Marc's Blog

 No knobs: DSQL has very few buttons and knobs.
 We don’t let you choose how many replicas we keep of your data, or how data is sharded, or even opt in to weak consistency.
 Our goal is for DSQL to tune itself to your needs, without you needing to become a database expert.
 For example, by keeping a replica of your data in multiple AZs, we can offer your application fast in-AZ read latencies (often much faster than going cross-AZ to a primary) while still enjoying strong consistency.

-And there are also a few things that we’re going to add to DSQL over time, but that we haven’t prioritized because we talk to a lot of people who don’t use them.
+And there are also a few things that we’re working to add to DSQL over time, but that we haven’t prioritized because we talk to a lot of people who don’t use them.

 Foreign Key Constraints: This is, obviously, a controversial one.
 Normalizing relational schemas is, generally, a good idea, and this leads naturally to foreign key relationships between tables.
 DSQL supports those.
 Foreign key constraints are a database feature that allows the database to automatically protect the integrity of these foreign key relationships, rejecting transactions that attempt to break them (e.g. deleting an address from the address table that’s still referenced by the customer table).
 Foreign key constraints are, for the most part, a good idea2.
 But when we talk to customers, and our own teams, we see that many people avoid them for performance and flexibility reasons.
 We suspect most people who build on DSQL will take the same approach, and so haven’t built foreign key constraints yet.
 Don’t worry, though, you can still reference other tables and JOIN to your heart’s content.